The 2025 State of Database DevOps is here — Get the report!

 This methodology embodies the “build once, deploy often” DevOps philosophy, and allows teams to better understand exactly what has been deployed to each database.
 By using an artifact to encapsulate the changes, the migration-based approach also provides a less risky, repeatable, and consistent approach to database releases.

-You can use both approaches together!
-Liquibase starts with a migrations-based approach, promoting small changes via changesets and changelogs that can be tracked via source control.
-Liquibase also allows teams to compare database schemas via diff commands to more easily detect malicious code (like ransomware) and database drift.
+You can use both approaches together.
+Liquibase starts with a migration-based approach, promoting small changes via changesets and changelogs that can be tracked via source control.
+Liquibase also allows teams to compare database schemas via diff commands to more easily detect malicious code (such as ransomware) and database drift.

 Driven by undeniable benefits in speed, consistency, accuracy, and reliability, teams might charge ahead with a version control process without taking a thoughtful and strategic approach.
 Some things to consider as you work to bring version control to your database pipelines include: